nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Multidimensional Arrays - Exercise/Jagged Array Manipulator/README.md

 After populating the matrix, start analyzing it.
 If a row and the one below it have equal length, multiply each element in both of them by 2, otherwise - divide by 2.

+Then, you will receive commands.
+There are three possible commands:

+	"Add {row} {column} {value}" - add {value} to the element at the given indexes, if they are valid.
+	"Subtract {row} {column} {value}" - subtract {value} from the element at the given indexes, if they are valid.
+	"End" - print the final state of the matrix (all elements separated by a single space) and stop the program.